 or colon cancer.

 sees his or her healthcare provider for a diagnosis.

-How is X-linked agammaglobulinemia diagnosed?
+How is X-linked agammaglobulinemia diagnosed in a child?

-physical exam.
+child a physical exam.
 Your child may need many blood tests to help confirm the diagnosis.

-How is X-linked agammaglobulinemia treated?
+How is X-linked agammaglobulinemia treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also